qgadrian/smokex/README.md

 * [ ] Setup Oban
 * [ ] Start and trigger Oban jobs
 * [ ] Create page to document the YAML templates
+* [ ] No validation message when creating a plan definition with an empty content

 ### New features